7 Things To Know Before Hiring A UX Team

 5. We say “it depends” a lot

-Our team at UX Studio look at a problem from different angles.
+Our team at our UX company look at a problem from different angles.
 We consider the points of view of your business, your users and development.

 Unfortunately, these views sometimes clash.
 A lot.
 At the same time, all of them can be right.